Jindřich Kopeček: Drug-free macromolecular therapeutics (DFMT)

 Our present studies evaluate the 2nd generation of DMFT.
 Anti-CD20 antibodies are divided into Type I such as rituximab (RTX) and Type II such as obinutuzumab (OBN); they have different patterns of binding to CD20 receptor.
 RTX binds between CD20 tetramers resulting in accumulation in lipid rafts, calcium influx and caspase activation.
 OBN binds within one tetramer with the conformation compatible with homotypic adhesion regions, leading to actin cytoskeleton remodeling and lysosome disruption.
 Our design enhances the activity of Type II OBN by triggering the apoptosis activation pathways of both types of antibodies.
 This new system is composed of two nanoconjugates: a) bispecific engager, OBN-MORF1 (OBN conjugated to one morpholino oligonucleotide MORF1); and b) a crosslinking (effector) component HSA-(MORF2)X (human serum albumin (HSA) grafted with multiple copies of complementary morpholino oligonucleotide 2).
 Modification of OBN with one MORF1 does not impact the binding of OBN-MORF1 to CD20 and following binding to CD20 Type II effects occur.
 Further exposure to multivalent effector HSA-(MORF2)X results in clustering the OBN-MORF1-CD20 complexes into lipid rafts and Type I effects occur.
 This new approach, called “clustered OBN (cOBN)” combines effects of both antibody types resulting in very high apoptotic levels.

-Career Related Highlights

-Finished high school at 16, Ph.D. at 25.
-Transfer of hydrogels to the clinics (1975), first clinical trials with polymer-drug conjugates designed in Kopeček lab in late 1990s.
-Trained numerous students and postdocs from many countries.
-President of the Controlled Release Society (1995–1996), inaugural Chair of the NIH Biomaterials and Biointerfaces Study Section (2003–2006).
-Frequent invited speaker at conferences, academic institutions, and companies worldwide.